ssilovsky/CSC120-FinalProject/cheatsheet.md

 - Run: attempt to run from the battle.
 Won't always work, best for the only dire circumstances.

 # Maps
+- The *star* on the map indicates a starfish.
+There is one in every area and it is a collectable that has no effect on the actual gameplay.

 ## Area 1: Start
 +---+-------+-------+-------+-------+-------+-------+-------+-------+-------+